Geonkick-Synthesizer/geonkick/README.md

      - GNU/Linux
 * Manually scale the UI by factor of 2 (useful for HiDPI cases)

+#### Technical limitations

+ - Supports only GNU/Linux and LV2 plugin format.
+ - Can run properly only at 48000 sample rate.
+It will run also at other sample rates but the sound will seem pitch shift up / down.
+ - Doesn't support velocity expression for synthesizer parameters (nor for layers), only for total instrument amplitude.
+ - A plugin instance currently will take about 35 MB from heap.
+It is recommended to use kits of instruments instead of single instrument per plugin instance.
+   Also, every plugin instance will create 16 stereo audio outputs.
+ - Doesn't support automation of synthesizer parameters.
+ - Doesn't support Bézier curves for envelopes.
+ - It is not polyphonic
+ - UI can be scaled, but it will be blurred
+ - The filters becomes unstable for some extremal combination of cutoff and resonance parameter.

 #### Requirements

 In order Geonkick to run and operate correctly there is a need: